Curriculum – Humanities

 Key Stage 3 Geography Overview

-We follow the OCR B (Geography for Enquiring Minds) specification.
-The course is evenly split between Human and Physical topics, which are:
+We follow the AQA specification at GCSE.
+The course is evenly split between human and physical geography, which are:

 Assessment

-GCSE Geography is assessed in three final examinations at the end of Year 11.
+CSE Geography is assessed in three examinations at the end of Year 11.

 Higher education pathways